 The unfortunate Richard II was the first to include reference to his family’s territorial claims to a near neighbour, his seal declaring him Richard, by the Grace of God, King of France and England and Lord of Ireland.
 The reference to France lasted for centuries and we get another interesting historical insight with the seal of Mary I which reads Mary, by the Grace of God, of England, France and Ireland, Queen, first of that name, Defender of the Faith highlighting her position as the first queen regnant in England’s history.
 Defender of the Faith had first been used by Mary’s father, King Henry VIII, and it’s appeared on every Great Seal since his reign which ended in 1547.
 The present seal is that of Elizabeth II, by the Grace of God of the Britains and her other realms Queen, Head of the Commonwealth of Nations, Defender of the Faith.

 Nowadays, those words on that seal are used around 100 times a year (there are separate seals for Scotland and for Northern Ireland) with the sealing taking place in the office of the Clerk of the Crown in the Chancery of the House of Lords.
 There are different coloured waxes used depending on the type of document being sealed.
 Dark green pertains to letters patent raising people to the peerage while blue denotes documents relating to the close members of the Royal Family.
-Red is used for everything else and that’s the colour we see on Harry and Meghan’s special document.
+Red is used for everything else.